mairaksi/PiENet/README.md

 * `python generate.py [input_file/input_list/input_dir] target_dir` : Same options as Method 2, output to `target_dir`.

 ## How to train your own model:
 * Supply list of train data files in `train_wavs.scp` for input data, and the corresponding target F0s in `train_f0s.scp` (datatype raw float32 for F0 files).
-Note that the number of frames in the F0 files much match the present method's framing convention (Nframes = ceil(wav_length/hop), signal zero-padded with winlen/2 samples from start and beginning).
+Note that the number of frames in the F0 files must match the present method's framing convention (Nframes = ceil(wav_length/hop), signal zero-padded with winlen/2 samples from start and beginning).

 * If you want to use additive noise augmentation with sampled noise from a database, supply the file paths in `noiselist.scp` and edit the code in `train.py` line 54 to `noise_samples = augmentation.load_noise_samples(noise_wav_scp=noiselist.scp)`.